 Noteworthy among the many prestigious awards that Hema has received are an Emmy Award for the PBS production of World Stage Chicago; seven National Endowment for the Arts Choreography Awards (the highest number ever received by any U.S. choreographer); and, in India, the Vishwa Kala Bharati Award for artistic excellence.
 In 2004, she received the Nritya Seva Mani (Devotee of Dance) Award from Bhairavi, a prominent organization based in Cleveland, Ohio.
 Hema is the first US-based dancer to receive this award.
 Also in 2004, she was the first choreographer working in an Indian tradition to be selected among leading Chicago choreographers by the Chicago Dancemakers Forum to create new work.

 Scores of students trained under her have distinguished themselves as performers, teachers and choreographers.
 Her teaching accolades include the Master Teacher Award from the Asian American Heritage Council and the Master Teacher Award from the City of Chicago.
 She has served as a dance panelist with the National Endowment for the Arts, the Illinois Arts Council and other state arts agencies.
 Hema has been appointed by the Canadian government to assess Bharata Natyam dance training programs.
-She conducts workshops and master classes at colleges and universities throughout the country and is an adjunct faculty member at The Dance Center of Columbia College Chicago.
+She conducts workshops and master classes at colleges and universities throughout the country and was an adjunct faculty member at The Dance Center of Columbia College Chicago.